boukeas/searchtoy/examples/sudoku/README.md

 Fill the squares of a 9x9 board with numbers 1-9, so that no two rows, columns or 3x3 blocks contain the same number twice.

+## Instances

+In the ``instances/`` sub-directory, there are about 100 test puzzles taken from http://norvig.com/sudoku.html, which is generally a very interesting read on the subject.

 ## Characteristics

 - Generator: are there different ways to generate the successor states? **Yes**, depending on the order in which the board's rows are selected for placing a queen.
 The next available row can simply be selected at each step.
 In this case, the search space is a _tree_.
-  Alternatively, in an an _extended_ state representation, row _domains_ can be maintained and the most constrained row (the one with the smallest domain) can be selected at each step.
+  Alternatively, row _domains_ can be maintained and the most constrained row (the one with the smallest domain) can be selected at each step.
 In this case, the search space is a _graph_.
 - Evaluation: is a heuristic function available for evaluating nodes and